Christine M. Drea

 Place, NJ, Coscia, EM, Dahl, NJ, Drea, CM, Holekamp, KE, Roser, JF, Sisk, CL, Weldele, ML, and Glickman, SE.
 "The anti-androgen combination, flutamide plus finasteride, paradoxically suppressed LH and androgen concentrations in pregnant spotted hyenas, but not in males."
 Gen Comp Endocrinol 170.3 (February 1, 2011): 455-459.
 Full Text

 Delbarco-Trillo, J, Burkert, BA, Goodwin, TE, and Drea, CM.
 "Night and day: the comparative study of strepsirrhine primates reveals socioecological and phylogenetic patterns in olfactory signals."
-J Evol Biol 24.1 (January 2011): 82-98.
+Journal of Evolutionary Biology 24.1 (January 2011): 82-98.
 Full Text